roman-strobl/3D_printer_SW/README.md

 # 3D_printer_SW
 EN:
-This project is Bachelor thesis, where i was trying programming control system for 3D printing farm.
+This project is Bachelor thesis, where i am programming control system for 3D printing farm.

 To turn on the control system, you need to create a virtual environment inside the folder using the command: